 The World is Watching.
 This is Trump’s legacy.
 The GOP has nurtured the monster that has now devoured them.
 Senior officials are discussing the 25th Amendment.
 Articles of Impeachment are being drafted again in the House.
 There are unconfirmed reports that Trump has banned Pence and his staff from the West Wing.

 There are comparisons being made between today’s events and the BLM protests, when people in Seattle and Portland were teargassed for peaceful marching and sometimes peaceful standing.
 In DC every block within a 2 mile radius of the Capitol campus was locked down during BLM.
 Police presence during the BLM marches was triple what we saw at the Capitol today.
 Today, police were outnumbered and white insurgents went wherever they wanted to.
 It is later reported that insurgents gained access to private offices because Capitol police were escorting congressional members and staffers to safety.
 WHERE WERE THE ARRESTS?

-IMHO Trump, and those others who also spoke at this morning’s rally need to be arrested for incitement and sedition.
-Giuliani called for people to “engage in trial by combat”.
+Those who spoke at this morning’s rally need to be arrested for incitement and sedition.
+Giuliani called for people to “engage in trial by combat.”
 General Flynn referred to “Trump’s Party.”
 Don Trump Jr. said “We’re coming for you.”
-Instead of running for office in 2024, Trump needs to be in jail.
+IMHO instead of running for office in 2024, Trump needs to be in jail.

 - Global cases 88,005,213 / deaths 1,897,568

 - US deaths 365,174.
 Another 4,051 of us died today.